 With so many Thai islands to choose from, many backpackers have a hard time figuring out which to head to first.
 This quick, easy guide to the Thai islands will help you sort the deserted tropical paradise from the hedonistic party resorts and help you plan your ultimate trip through Thailand’s islands.

-With stereotypical images of white sand beaches, crystal clear turquoise waters and traditional Thai long tail boats floating in the water, not to mention the seductively romantic ideologues that still resonate from ‘The Beach’ 20 years after the book was published (god that makes me feel old!), it is no wonder Thailand has been a highlight of the backpacker trail for generations.
+With stereotypical images of white sand beaches, crystal clear turquoise waters and traditional Thai long tail boats floating in the water, not to mention the seductively romantic ideologies that still resonate from ‘The Beach’ 20 years after the book was published (God that makes me feel old!), it is no wonder Thailand has been a highlight of the backpacker trail for generations.

 Despite relatively recent invasions by mass tourism and package tourists, the southern islands are still as popular as ever, and with the sheer number of islands available (many hundreds, trust me,) and the sheer amount of diversity among them, not to mention some of the best beaches in the world, it is really not hard to see why.